Vapir Rise: A Dual-Use Convection Style Vaporizer

 One thing about the Rise that really bothers me is that anytime the heat is engaged, the fan will be on – though it idles at an extremely low speed.
 Whenever you decrease the fan speed to 0, the heater will turn off and your temperature will fall.

-We found this to be more of an issue when using the whip inhalation mode.
-Whenever we would pass the whip, we were losing a ton of vapor because the fan remained one.
-When using the Rise in balloon-mode you can turn the heater off between refills, which is nice because your herbs don’t sit and cook between bags.
+I found this to be more of an issue when using the whip/inhalation mode.
+Whenever I would pass the whip to another patient, it would lose a lot of vapor because the fan remained on.
+However, when using the Rise in balloon-mode you can turn the heater off between refills, which is nice because your herbs don’t sit and cook between bags.

 Another thing I don’t like about the Vapir Rise is the use of plastic throughout the design.
 Vapir had a good thing going with the stainless steel column, but the whole top of the unit is made out of plastic; which is concerning because this is where the most heat comes from.